unibo-spe/spe-slides/content/11-mdd/_index.md

 ## About scoping rules

-- Validation rules are defined in the `ShedulerScopeProvider` class
+- Scoping rules are defined in the `ShedulerScopeProvider` class
     * package: `it.unibo.spe.mdd.sheduler.scoping`
     * Gradle sub-project: `sheduler-lang/`__`it.unibo.spe.mdd.sheduler`__

 - Stub class is generated by Xtext when running the `generateXtextLanguage` task

-- Content of the stub and validation rule example:
+- Content of the stub and scoping rule example:
     ```java
     public class ShedulerScopeProvider extends AbstractShedulerScopeProvider {
         @Override